WHERE IS THE PRIVATIZE CBC PETITION?

 The resulting effect: a drastic reduction in addicts, with Portuguese officials and reports highlighting that this number, at 100,000 before the new policy was enacted, has been halved in the following ten years.
 Portugal’s drug usage rates are now among the lowest of EU member states, according to the same report.

 You can read the full report on soros.org here.
-Very sad that our we will not face the facts and stop wasting time, money and people’s lives.
+Very sad that our government will not face the facts and stop wasting time, money and people’s lives.

 AMERICAN POLITICS CONFUSES ME